miguelraz/miguelraz.github.io/blog/juliatorust.md

   - [taskwarrior-tui](https://lib.rs/crates/zoxide): Todo tracker.
   - [zoxide](https://lib.rs/crates/zoxide): directory autojumper.
 I don't really do `cd ../..` climbing around anymore I just do `z foo` a couple of times and that usually guesses right.
   - [zellij](https://github.com/zellij-org/zellij): Terminal multiplexer with friendly UX.
 Still young, but cool.
 - [coz](https://github.com/plasma-umass/coz): Invaluable tool for *causal profiling*.
+[Emery Berger's](https://youtu.be/r-TLSBdHe1A?t=2182) presentation alone is worth knowing about this project.
 - [sled's](https://sled.rs/perf#e-prime-and-precise-language) approach to benchmarking and databases is top-notch.
 Also worthy of note is the same author's `rio` crate, which is a Rust interface for the `io_uring` linux kernel module, which can significantly speed up asynchronous programming.
 There's some WIP PRs for landing this for `libuv`, Julia's thread runtime backend, and that effort [is close to wrapping up](https://github.com/libuv/libuv/pull/2322).
 - [Scientific Computing in Rust](https://www.lpalmieri.com/posts/2019-02-23-scientific-computing-a-rust-adventure-part-0-vectors/): A *must* to dive straight into linear algebra.
 - [Taking ML to production with Rust](https://www.lpalmieri.com/posts/2019-12-01-taking-ml-to-production-with-rust-a-25x-speedup/): A sister article to the one above.
 - [Rust FFT](https://github.com/ejmahler/RustFFT): They beat FFTW in some cases with this one, so it seems worthwhile to take a look 👀 .
 - [Green function evaluation kernels](https://github.com/rusty-fast-solvers/rusty-green-kernel): Newer package, but I'd like to see how special functions pan out in Rust land.
 - [Polars](https://docs.rs/polars/0.12.1/polars/): A highly tuned dataframes implementation for some use cases.
 They've topped the charts in some of the [H20ai benchmarks](https://h2oai.github.io/db-benchmark/), so they've definitely got technical chops.
+(They beat DataFrames.jl because of a sparsification trick which is a bit non-trivial to implement, but there's not necessarily an impediment to matching their speed.)
 - [Loom](https://github.com/tokio-rs/loom): a model checker for atomic primitives, sister project to `tokio`.
 I think Julia is a more natural fit for this approach given the ease of operator overloading  and it will be great to try something similar once Jameson's atomics PR lands.
 - [Stateright](https://github.com/tokio-rs/loom): distributed systems model checker with a graphic user interface.
 - [Creusot](https://github.com/xldenis/creusot): Add some macros to your Rust code, and have it formally verified by Why3.